MorrisMA/MiniCPU-S/README.md

 the instruction set can support.
 With the target PLD architecture being the XC9500 CPLDs, the architecture of the MiniCPU-S is restricted to one which is not register rich.
-Another restriction to the MiniCPU-S' architecture is the requirement that the implementation fit into on or two XC9572-xPC84 or XC95108-xPC84 devices.
+Another restriction to the MiniCPU-S' architecture is the requirement that the implementation fit into one or two XC9572-xPC84 or XC95108-xPC84 devices.

 With these two restrictions in mind, an initial instruction set was defined using the architectures of the Microchip PIC, Inmos T212, and WDC65C02 as references.